abeaderstadt/smart-store-beaderstadt/README.md

 # smart-store-beaderstadt
-# Project 3 - Preparing Data for ETL
+# Project 4 - Create and Populate DW

 ## Overview

-In Project 3, we'll focus on using raw data and cleaning methods.
-The data we'll be working with has already been partially cleaned in previous projects.
-The aim is to get the data into a clean, consistent format, laying the groundwork for the more complex analytics tasks ahead.
-This ensures that the insights we generate are built on accurate and trustworthy data.
+In Project 4, we design and implement a data warehouse  structure that optimizes data retrieval and scalability.
+We will build the schema, load the cleaned data, and validate the structure.
+This prepares us for advanced business intelligence tasks and data-driven decision-making.

 ---
 ## **How to Install and Run the Project**